ibexa/documentation-developer/docs/guide/solr.md

 #### Further configuration

-The bundle does not commit Solr index changes directly on repository updates, leaving it up to you to tune this using `solrconfig.xml` as best practice suggests.
+The bundle does not commit Solr index changes directly on Repository updates, leaving it up to you to tune this using `solrconfig.xml` as best practice suggests.

 This setting is **required** if you want to see the changes after publish.
 It is strongly recommended to set-up `solrconfig.xml` like this: